sotastudio/TYPO3.Extbase.FlexSlider/README.md

 ### Accessing Extension Configuration

-Using the object {configuration}, you cann access all options from the Extension Configuration, defined through Extension Manager (stored in the localconf.php):
+Using the object {configuration}, you can access all options from the Extension Configuration, defined through Extension Manager (stored in the localconf.php):

 <table>
     <tr>